Chattanooga Area Regional Transportation Authority: Incline Railway

 CARTA owns and operates the historic Lookout Mountain Incline Railway, which ascends from the St. Elmo neighborhood to the town of Lookout Mountain, Tennessee.

 CARTA GO

 CARTA GO is an on-demand ride service connecting the neighborhoods of Cromwell, East Brainerd, Eastdale, and North Brainerd to the route 4 bus.
-The service uses software by Via Transportation for booking rides and costs the same as a fixed route bus.
+The service uses software by Via Transportation for booking rides.

 Fares

 As of 17 April 2025, base fare for fixed route buses is $1.50.
-Senior citizens, persons with disabilities, Medicare users, and students get discounted fares with a CARTA ID.
-Veterans and children under 6 ride for free.
+Senior citizens, persons with disabilities, and Medicare users get discounted fares with a CARTA ID.
+Veterans and children under 5 ride for free.
 CARTA also offers 24-hour, 7-day, and 31-day passes.
-The CARTA Care-A-Van costs $2.50 for a one-way trip.
+The CARTA Care-A-Van costs $3.00-$3.50 for a one-way trip.
+CARTA partnered with the Chattanooga Public Library to launch the Read and Ride program that allows kindergarten to 12th grade students to ride for free.
+Students can sign up through the library.

 In December 2024, CARTA started accepting fare payment from smartphones using the Token Transit app.

+CARTA GO fare is $2.00 per trip.
+Fares can be purchased through the CARTA GO app or with cash when boarding the vehicle.